I bought my Ft-1000, non-D new in 1993 and equipped it with a 250 Hz CW filter and the 600 Hz filter for the subreceiver.

 I always wanted one of these radios, but they were too much $ for me when new.
 I finally had the opportunity to purchase a one owner one about 6 months ago.
 Best decision ever!!!
 I use it daily and I have to say that it is by far the finest Transceiver I have owned.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-1000.
+We collect prices paid by real hams over the years to help you estimate the value of new a used Yaesu FT-1000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-1000 might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-1000 is around: